tukkek/tie/README.md

 It is a minimalistic, opinionated[^O] library but it is based on the native design of the `<template>` tag and object-oriented-programming[^OOP] and as such should feel familiar to any web developer and integrate seamlessly with other technologies such as CSS and other frameworks, libraries and tool-chains.

 Tie is a 100% pure Javascript library.
-No servers, builds or frameworks.
+No servers, frameworks or build-steps.

 [^O]: *What makes software opinionated?* https://imkylelambert.com/articles/opinionated-software
 [^OOP]: *Using classes* https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes